Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 While covering income through side jobs is an option for people with disabilities to earn more, aiming for career and income growth is also recommended.

-With side jobs, there are cases where it affects your main job, resulting in half-hearted efforts in both.
+With side jobs, there are cases where they affect your main job, often resulting in a half-hearted approach to both.

-By focusing on your main job, you can aim for a salary increase without overexerting yourself.
+By focusing on your main job, you can aim for income growth without overexerting yourself.

-However, some may not understand how to advance their career and increase their income in their main job.
+However, some may not know how to advance their career and increase their income in their main job.

-Additionally, by having people with disabilities bear the learning costs, it creates an environment for serious learning.
+Additionally, by intentionally having people with disabilities bear the learning costs, it creates a serious learning environment.

-It is attractive that you can earn a salary while learning, with an average wage of 1,200 yen per hour.
+It's appealing that you can earn a salary while learning, with an average hourly wage of 1,200 yen.

-In disability employment, it is an ideal school where you can earn knowledge and salary simultaneously.
+In disability employment, it is an ideal school where you can gain knowledge and earn a salary simultaneously.

-For more details about RESTA Career, please refer to the following article.
+For more information about RESTA Career, see the following article.

 Reference: